DemisR/workshop-kubernetes/01-Kubernetes-concepts.md

 - For instance: since `etcd` is a critical service, some people deploy it directly on a dedicated cluster (without containers)

-  (This is illustrated on the first "super complicated" schema)

 - In some hosted Kubernetes offerings (e.g. AKS, GKE, EKS), the control plane is invisible